almosr/android-svg-code-render/README.md

 # android-svg-code-render

-## What is the meaning of this!?
+## Introduction

-The purpose of this project is creating a (Java based) tool for converting SVG formatted vector graphic files into Java source code.
+The purpose of this project is creating a (Java based) tool for converting SVG formatted vector graphic files into Java source code which can be used in Android apps.
-The generated files can be used for rendering the content of the SVG file directly into a Canvas object under Android, thus eliminating the rather slow and resouce consuming interpretation of the SVG file structure.
+The generated files are rendering the content of the SVG file directly into a Canvas object under Android, thus eliminating the rather slow and resource consuming interpretation of the SVG file structure.

 Original idea is coming from a blog post from **Bartosz Wesołowski**: http://androiddreamrevised.blogspot.co.nz/2014/06/transforming-svg-images-into-android.html